SulgX/PSI_Tracker/README.md

 The scanner accurately **emulates Psiphon’s real connection protocols** (OSSH seed exchange, Meek, Fronted TLS) based on reverse engineering.
 Each proxy receives a **fair, multi‑axis score** (Gen, PSI, Generic Viability) and is classified from **DEAD** to **FULLY_READY**.

-> **Dedication**: This tool is proudly dedicated to the immortal names of Iran Land – Dey 1404.
+> **Dedication**: This tool is proudly dedicated to the immortal names of IRAN – Dey 1404.

 ---